leidZhang/QCar-Remote-Control/README.md

 cd client
 python3 main.py
 ```
 4. Control your QCar using Logitech steering wheel controller.

+### Note
+Before you start the client, you have to change the value of self.hostname (QCar's ip address) in the clientSocket.py.
+Alternatively, uncomment `# self.hostName = input("Enter QCar IP address: ")` to manually input the ip address after the client starts.

 ## Usage
 Once the server and client are running, ensure your Logitech steering wheel controller is properly connected to your workstation.